CS-433/ml-project-2-thevipers2/README.md

 ### Notebook

 `main.ipynb`: data exploration and preprocessing.
 Deployment of Feed-Forward Autoencoder by tuning the best parameters through cross validation.
 Analysis and visualisation of the test and training errors with different choices of parameters.
+Linear regression between the abstract parameters of the latent space of the AE and the initial 5 physical parameters.

 `lstm_main.ipynb`: data exploration and preprocessing.
 Deployment of Recurrent LSTM Autoencoder by tuning the best parameters through cross validation.
 Analysis and visualisation of the test and training errors with different choices of parameters.